destinyae/docs-14/docs/litepaper.md

 ![GaiaNet network architecture](gaianet_eco.png)

-Each GaiaNet node has an unique node ID in the form of an ETH address.
+Each GaiaNet node has a unique node ID in the form of an ETH address.
 The private key associated with the ETH address is stored on the node.
 Once a node is successfully registered with a domain, it is entitled to receive payments from both service revenue and network awards from the domain.
 The domain could send payments directly to the node's ETH address.
 Or, the domain could provide a mechanism for a node operator to register multiple nodes under a single Metamask address, such as signing a challenge phrase using the node private keys.
 In that case, the node operator will receive aggregated payments in his Metamask account for all associated nodes.

 Each GaiaNet domain has an associated smart contract that is used for escrow payments.
 It is similar to OpenAI’s credit payment model, where users purchase credits first, and then consume them over time.
 When the user pays into the smart contract, an access token will be automatically issued to him.
 He uses this token to make API calls to the domain, which is then load-balanced to random nodes in the domain.
 As the user consumes those services, his fund in the contract depletes and the access token stops working if he no longer has any balance.

 The pricing and payment of the API service are determined by the domain operator.
-It is typically denominated in USD stable coins.
-The domain operator pays a share of the revenue to node operators who provided the services.
+It is typically denominated in USD stablecoins.
+The domain operator pays a share of the revenue to node operators who provide the services.
 The GaiaNet network is a decentralized marketplace of agent services.

 > The funds locked in GaiaNet domain contracts are for a single purpose of consuming API services.
 It is called Purpose Bound Money.